 - 1.3 In dealing with complaints we will be fair to both the complainant and Member and progress matters in accordance with the timescales set out in the Procedure.
 Complaints will be handled in the strictest confidence at all times. - 1.4 The Council has a duty to ensure no conflict of interest with officers when undertaking standards investigations.
-If a conflict of interest is identified, it will be determined in consultation with the Independent Person whether the matter should be dealt with by an alternative Monitoring Officer. - 1.5 The Council has a clear and straightforward public interest test, which Formatted: Tab stops: Not at 1.27 cm used by the Monitoring Officer when considering complaints.
+If a conflict of interest is identified, it will be determined in consultation with the Independent Person whether the matter should be dealt with by an alternative Monitoring Officer. - 1.5 The Council has a clear and straightforward public interest test, which is used by the Monitoring Officer when considering complaints.